syncfusion-content/maui-docs/MAUI/DataGrid/row-drag-and-drop.md

 ## Cancel dropping of a particular row

-The dropping of a specific row can be canceled using the `QueryRowDraggingReason` argument in the `QueryRowDragging` event handler.
+The dropping of a specific row can be canceled using the `DataGridDragAction` argument in the `QueryRowDragging` event handler.

 {% tabs %}
 {% highlight c# %}

-this.SfGrid.QueryRowDragging += SfGrid_QueryRowDragging;
+this.dataGrid.QueryRowDragging += DataGrid_QueryRowDragging;

-private void SfGrid_QueryRowDragging(object sender, QueryRowDraggingEventArgs e) {
+private void DataGrid_QueryRowDragging(object? sender, Syncfusion.Maui.DataGrid.DataGridQueryRowDraggingEventArgs e)
-    //e.From returns the index of the dragged row.
+{
-    //e.Reason returns the dragging status of the row. if (e.From == 1 && e.Reason == QueryRowDraggingReason.DragEnded)
+    if (e.From == 1 && e.DraggingAction == DataGridDragAction.DragEnded)
         e.Cancel = true;
 }